Icinga/check_by_powershell/README.md

-# check_by_powershell
+# check_by_winrm

-check_by_powershell is a check plugin for Icinga 2 written in GO.
+check_by_winrm is a check plugin for Icinga 2 written in GO.
 It's build on the go-library [winrm](https://github.com/masterzen/winrm), which can execute remote commands on Windows machines through the use of WinRM/WinRS.

 ## Preparing the remote Windows machine for Basic authentication